bulenty584/class-notes/180_book_notes.md

   s.t. every edge e $\epsilon$ E has one end in X and the other end in Y.

   * Matching in this problem is a collection of pairs over the set s.t. no element of the set appears in more than one pair.
-    * The edges constitute pairs of nodes, and we say that a *matching* in a graph G = (V, E) is a set of edges M \subset E with the property that each node appears in at most one edge of M. A set of edges is a perfect matching if every node appears in exactly one edge of M.
+    * The edges constitute pairs of nodes, and we say that a *matching* in a graph G = (V, E) is a set of edges M $\subset$ E with the property that each node appears in at most one edge of M. A set of edges is a perfect matching if every node appears in exactly one edge of M.

 ## Formulating the Problem